-The Old Georgian version of the miracle of St George, the princess and the dragon: Text, commentary and translation.
-(Sharing Myths, Texts and Sanctuaries in the South Caucasus) Kevin Tuite, Université de Montréal
+The Old Georgian Version of the Miracle of St George, the Princess and the Dragon: Text, Commentary and Translation

+Kevin Tuite

-The frequently-repeated assertion that the land of Georgia and its people were named after St George (e.g. Haubrichs 1984; Riches 2000:1; Morgan 2006: 10) goes back at least to the time of the Crusades.
-The etymology, despite its appeal, is inaccurate: The alloethnonym Georgian and its West-European equivalents are derived from Persian Gurj- (Assfalg 1984; Khintibidze 2002).
+The frequently-repeated assertion that the land of Georgia and its people were named after St George goes back at least to the time of the Crusades.
+The etymology, despite its appeal, is inaccurate: The alloethnonym Georgian and its West-European equivalents are derived from Persian Gurj-.
 At the same time, it cannot be doubted that the figure of St George enjoys exceptional popularity among Georgians.
-Jacques de Vitry, the 12th-century Latin Patriarch of Jerusalem, noted that the medieval Georgian military aristocracy revered George as their "patron and standard-bearer",1 and perhaps the most emphatic confirmation of the special honor accorded to this saint is the number of Georgian churches dedicated to him.
+Jacques de Vitry, the 12th-century Latin Patriarch of Jerusalem, noted that the medieval Georgian military aristocracy revered George as their "patron and standard-bearer", and perhaps the most emphatic confirmation of the special honor accorded to this saint is the number of Georgian churches dedicated to him.
 In his mid-18th c.
-"Geographical description of the Kingdom of Georgia", Vaxusht'i Bagrat'ioni declared that "there are no peaks or high hills upon which there have not been built churches to St George" (1973: 40).
-This can scarcely be deemed an exaggeration: out of a sampling of over two thousand Orthodox churches from all regions of Georgia, over a third were dedicated to St George.2 More Georgian kings were named after him than any other saint, and Georgian royals were depicted invoking his intercession3.
-Mirroring the immense popularity of George as patron saint of the military aristocracy is the role played by figures bearing his name in the vernacular religious systems of Georgia and adjacent regions.
-In this paper, my focus will be one well-known episode from the life of St George, and the Old Georgian manuscript which contains its oldest known attestation.
+"Geographical description of the Kingdom of Georgia", Vaxusht'i Bagrat'ioni declared that "there are no peaks or high hills upon which there have not been built churches to St George".
+This can scarcely be deemed an exaggeration: out of a sampling of over two thousand Orthodox churches from all regions of Georgia, over a third were dedicated to St George.
+More Georgian kings were named after him than any other saint, and Georgian royals were depicted invoking his intercession.
+Mirroring the immense popularity of George as patron saint of the military aristocracy is the role played by figures bearing